urafoxa/Glumpy-Fortress-15/README.md

 > [!IMPORTANT]
 > ### Collection of changes that could end up in LIVE-TF2, the goal is to try making as much stuff as possible less hardcoded, to give mappers and vscripters more customization like, Custom map titles, killicons, and so on.
+> ## This is also meant to be as a "Playground" build, demonstating how TF2 could function with community fixes and such, this is just for fun feel free to fork, or use

 > [!WARNING]
 > - Features some community fixes which i DO NOT CLAIM as mine, but credited (if i forgot please tell).